 Aftermarket parts and support have become increasingly important to transit bus and coach operators in their purchase decisions.
 The increasing complexity of the technologies of transit buses and coaches, combined with operators' increasingly constrained operating budgets and high transit bus and coach utilization levels, have driven demand for aftermarket parts and support.
 The Company's leading share of transit buses, and motor coaches currently in service provides recurring demand for and an opportunity to continue to grow its aftermarket parts and service business.
 The Company, under the brand NFI Parts, provides parts and support not only for products manufactured by the Company, but for products manufactured by competitors.
 Management believes that NFI Parts provides the most comprehensive aftermarket parts support of all manufacturers in the industry.
-Internationally, ADL's aftermarket division supports the UK, Ireland, Hong Kong, Singapore, New Zealand and specific customers in a number of markets that are being developed by ADL (i.e., Mexico and Germany).
+Internationally, ADL's aftermarket division supports the UK, Ireland, Hong Kong, Singapore, New Zealand, Australia, and specific customers in a number of markets that are being developed by ADL (i.e., Mexico and Germany).

-The Company performs commercial work on MCI coaches, as well as on competitors' coaches, from six service centers in North America.
+The Company performs commercial work on MCI coaches and New Flyer buses, as well as on competitors' coaches and buses, from seven service centers in North America.
 These centers also support the sale of motor coaches providing locations for new coach acceptance and warranty work.
 In addition, these service centers hold pre-owned coach inventory and perform work on these pre-owned coaches to ready them for resale into the market.
-The Company also operates three service centers in North America that perform warranty and service work on transit buses for its transit customers.
 ADL operates two service centers in the UK that perform commercial and warranty work on ADL and Plaxton vehicles and one service center in Mexico that provides service work on ADL vehicles.